Slicer/ExtensionsIndex/.github/PULL_REQUEST_TEMPLATE.md

 Community-supported extensions.

-- [ ] Extension has a reasonable name (not too general, not too narrow, suggests what the extension is for)
 - [ ] Documentation, tutorial, and test data are provided for most modules.
 A tutorial provides step-by-step description of at least the most typical use case, include a few screenshots.
 Any sample data sets that is used in tutorials must be registered with the Sample Data module to provide easy access to the user.
 - [ ] Follows programming and user interface conventions of 3D Slicer (e.g., GUI and logic are separated, usage of popups is minimized, no unnecessary custom GUI styling, etc.)
 - [ ] The extension can be successfully built and packaged on all supported platforms (Windows, macOS, Linux)